Buying or selling a home in Covina? In Home Realty can help.

 When you're ready to get started, you can contact me here or e-mail me at .
 I'm happy to answer any questions you have about this information.

-Step 1 – Prepare to buy a home
+Step 1 – Get ready to buy a home

-When you begin your search, you'll want to put together an index of must-have features, get a feel for what school districts and neighborhoods you want to live in, and start planning around your budget.
+When you begin your search, you'll want to put together an index of items you need to have, get a feeling for what neighborhoods and school districts you want to live in, and begin planning your budget.

-Keeping your mortgage payment around a third of your net monthly income is a good principle to adhere to.
+Keeping your mortgage payment less than or around 30 percent of your monthly income is a good principle to follow.

-Step 2 – Contact a real estate agent
+Step 2 – Talk to a real estate agent in Covina

 This is where In Home Realty comes in.